A Place for Mom

 Merritt Whitley

-Merritt Whitley is a creative copywriter at A Place for Mom.
-She has written for senior audiences for about six years and specializes in health, finance, and lifestyle content.
-Merritt has managed multiple print publications, social media channels, and blogs.
-She earned a bachelor’s degree from Eastern Illinois University, where she focused on journalism, advertising, and public relations.
+Merritt Whitley is a former editor and creative copywriter for A Place for Mom, specializing in senior health, memory care, and lifestyle articles.
+With eight years of experience writing for senior audiences, Merritt has managed multiple print publications, social media channels, and blogs.
+She holds a bachelor’s degree in journalism from Eastern Illinois University.

 The information contained on this page is for informational purposes only and is not intended to constitute medical, legal or financial advice or create a professional relationship between A Place for Mom and the reader.
 Always seek the advice of your health care provider, attorney or financial advisor with respect to any particular matter, and do not act or refrain from acting on the basis of anything you have read on this site.
 Links to third-party websites are only for the convenience of the reader; A Place for Mom does not endorse the contents of the third-party sites.